FrancisCrickInstitute/dm3d-pages/tutorial.md

 ![track manager after linking tracks](tutorial-images/linked-tracks.png)

-## Creating membrane meshes from DNA meshes.
+## Creating membrane meshes from nuclei meshes.

-Once the nuclear meshes are tracked.
-Open the image.
-"pred-membrane-350nm-tile_3-sample.tif" and select channel 3 again.
+Once the nuclear meshes are tracked, open the image "pred-membrane-350nm-tile_3-sample.tif" and select channel 3 as before.
+This will open the predicted distance transform by the neural network, but now for cell membranes.

-This involves the same method for the dna but we're starting from the dna meshes and deforming them to the distance transform.
+To segment the membrane using the nuclear meshes as a starting point, we apply the same method but deform the meshes to the distance transform.
+The following parameter values can be used:

 - gamma: 500
 - alpha: 1.0